 To support people out of poverty will therefore require action on many fronts.
-These include increasing job opportunities and jobs that pay at least the Real Living Wage, preparing people with the right skills for the workplace, improving health outcomes and supporting rough sleepers off the city's streets.
+These include increasing job opportunities and jobs that pay at least a living wage, preparing people with the right skills for the workplace, improving health outcomes and supporting rough sleepers off the city's streets.